Join us ONLINE on March 28-29, 2020 as we make an impact on one of the world’s largest criminal industries, second to only drug trafficking.

 - Presentations require direct connection from your laptop to the projection system.
 USB sticks are permitted for presentation purposes.

-Sponsors will be marketing this event heavily.
-Don’t be surprised if news grew shows up along the way.
+** Sponsors will be marketing this event heavily.
+Don’t be surprised if a news crew shows up along the way. **

 Director of Human Trafficking Programs / US Department of Justice